quincy443/Test2022LondonADBv2/README.md

 ### Question:

-As one walks along the streets in Hong Kong, how to measure the height of the various "roofs" of the buildings, and simultineously transform it into sonic experience?
+In Hong Kong existing Chinese tenements (Tong Lau) built before 1930 are rare, and thus historical and precious; those multi-storey tenements made of reinforced concrete are taller, relatively common and sculpting our spatial experience of the urban area.
+The technical objective is to measure the height of the various roofs of these Chinese tenements, meanwhile transforming live data into sonic experience.

 ### Answer: